nick-clarkk/online-retail-analytics-dashboard/README.md

 ## Data Cleaning (Power Query)

-- Removed 34,335 exact duplicate rows (3.2% of data)
+- Removed 34,335 exact duplicate rows (3.2% of data).
-- Flagged returns (`IsReturn`) based on Invoice numbers starting with "C"
+- Flagged returns (`IsReturn`) based on Invoice numbers starting with "C".
-- Flagged non-product line items (`IsProductCode`) to exclude postage, bank charges, discounts, and similar administrative entries from product-level analysis
+- Flagged non-product line items (`IsProductCode`) to exclude postage, bank charges, discounts, and similar administrative entries from product-level analysis.
-- Identified via the Kaggle dataset documentation that `Price` is denominated in GBP (£), not USD, so adjusted the currency formatting across the model accordingly
+- Identified via the Kaggle dataset documentation that `Price` is denominated in GBP (£), not USD, so adjusted the currency formatting across the model accordingly.
-- Documented known data issues: ~23% of rows have null Customer IDs (retained for revenue totals, excluded from RFM/cohort analysis), and ~817 rows have non-standard country labels (e.g. "Unspecified," "European Community")
+- Documented known data issues: ~23% of rows have null Customer IDs (retained for revenue totals, excluded from RFM/cohort analysis), and ~817 rows have non-standard country labels (e.g. "Unspecified," "European Community").

 ## Methodology